stratSystemF/lambda/README.md

 that easy.
 At last, we found the trick "specialize H1 with (1 := H2)" for that sort of things.

+We did not find simple way to test a proposition without actually proving it.
+For example, if we have a proposition that states the equality between two things, it could be cool to test for small examples, to have an idea of how things works.
+In this case we used the prehistorical tool named "pen".
+In Haskell, it is really common to program a reference function, an optimized function, and to use QuickCheck to test if on some random examples it works.
+It seems that there is research on this subject in Coq but we did not try what they are doing (Quikchick).

 ##Conclusion